mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

     |   └── DelegateCommand.cs
 ```

 Inside this "Password Hashing Tool" project, there are two files in the **Commands** folder; [CommandReference.cs](https://github.com/heiswayi/SimpleOneWayHashing/blob/master/Commands/CommandReference.cs) and [DeletegateCommand.cs](https://github.com/heiswayi/SimpleOneWayHashing/blob/master/Commands/DelegateCommand.cs).
-The source code of both helper classes are well-documented, self-explainable and easily reusable for your MVVM project as well.
+The source code of both helper classes are well-documented, self-explainable and easily reusable for your project if you like.

 #### Finally, starting the application